peter-nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 Reliable data collected for specific goals.

-## Interactive Voice Response (IVR)
+## Interactive Voice Response

-An automated telephony technology that enables a human caller to interact with a computer using voice and DTMF tones input on a keypad.
+Interactive Voice Response, or IVR, is nn automated telephony technology that enables a human caller to interact with a computer using voice and DTMF tones input on a keypad.

 ## Intermediate carrier